 Focuses on the value of the arts to all children.
-This methods course includes dance, movement, music, theatre, visual arts, and physical activities as media for communication, cultural understanding, enhanced motor development, and self-expression.
-Requires admission to the Teacher Education Program.
+This methods course includes dance, movement, music, theatre, visual arts, and physical activities as media for communication, cultural understanding, enhanced motor development, and self -expression.
+Requires enrollment in the Educator Preparation Program.
 Course fee.
 Fall, every year.
+Pre-requisites: ED 125 or ED 213.